 Our dual diagnosis treatment team is comprised of licensed Doctorate and Masters level clinicians who are uniquely qualified at treating a combination of addiction and mental health issues together.

 Although substance use and dependence is very often driven by an underlying psychiatric mental health condition, dual diagnosis rehab is still a relatively new treatment approach for addiction recovery.

 What is Dual Diagnosis Treatment?

-“Dual Diagnosis” is a term that describes a person who experiences both a mental health issue, such as depression, and a substance use disorder at the same time, according to the National Alliance on Mental Illness (NAMI).
+“Dual Diagnosis Treatment” is a term that describes a person who experiences both a mental health issue, such as depression, and a substance use disorder at the same time, according to the National Alliance on Mental Illness (NAMI).

 It is also referred to as a “co-occurring disorder” because both disorders occur together simultaneously.

 Today we know that individuals who are diagnosed with a dual diagnosis or co-occurring disorder must be treated for both conditions at the same time for recovery to be successful and long lasting.
 This wasn’t always the case in the past, until we gathered enough evidence to confirm its efficacy.

 Prior to the early 1990s, people who experienced the symptoms of depression, anxiety, PTSD, trauma, or any other mental health issues were treated separately and independently from those who required treatment for alcohol or substance use dependence.

 The conventional approach before that time was to treat addiction first, and once a person was sober and in recovery, the mental illness was then treated.